 Create a custom meeting notes index page

-In this guide you will learn how to create and design the parent / index page, where usually all meeting notes are organised under.
+In this guide you will learn how to create and design the parent / index page, where usually all Meeting Notes in Confluence are organised under.

 Remember you need to tag these pages with the labels meetical-parent or meetical-default-parent so they appear in your select fields under the space dropdown.
 Read this guide on how to create multiple parent pages and override defaults.

 Info: Works on both Cloud and Server versions of Meetical.

 You can freely layout and design your meeting notes index page and also define multiple ones.

 The default index page, usually created by Confluence when you first use a Meeting Notes template, contains these macros: